aica-wavelab/tech-crash-course/content/tutorials/1_intro_iml.md

 Then click on the first file `1_tutorial_jupyter_notebook.ipynb` to open the tutorial and follow the instructions.

 Alternatively, you can launch the Anaconda navigator (desktop application) and open the jupyter notebook application from there.
 Then, navigate to the folder `A1_introduction` and open the first file `1_tutorial_jupyter_notebook.ipynb`.

-### What will you learn ?

-For the first day, all tutorials are in Python and use jupyter notebooks.

-This folder `A1_introduction` contains:
-- A tutorial on [jupyter notebooks](https://jupyter.org/): `1_tutorial_jupyter_notebook.ipynb`
-- A tutorial on the basics of the [Python programming language](https://www.python.org/): `2_tutorial_python.ipynb`
-- A tutorial on data science basics using the [pandas library](https://pandas.pydata.org/) and [seaborn library](https://seaborn.pydata.org/): `3_tutorial_data_science.ipynb`.
-You will apply data sciences techniques to analyze the curation of the Museum of Modern Art (MoMA) in New York City, USA.
-- A tutorial to train your first classifier in Python using the [keras library](https://keras.io/): `4_tutorial_machine_learning.ipynb`.
-You will apply machine learning techniques to predict the number of visitors in the museums of Bristol, UK.

-## E) For advanced students: Create your own interactive ML web application

-The interactive applications you used were programmed using Marcelle.
-[Marcelle](https://marcelle.dev/) is a modular open source toolkit for programming interactive machine learning applications.
-Marcelle is built around components embedding computation and interaction that can be composed to form reactive machine learning pipelines and custom user interfaces.
-This architecture enables rapid prototyping and extension.
-Marcelle can be used to build interfaces to Python scripts, and it provides flexible data stores to facilitate collaboration between machine learning experts, designers and end users.

-If you want to learn how to create your own interactive machine learning application, please read the [introduction](https://marcelle.dev/guide/) and follow the tutorial on the Marcelle website:

-[Marcelle tutorial](https://marcelle.dev/guide/getting-started.html){: .btn .btn-green target="_blank"}

-## F) Recap what you have learned in the lecture

-The following [assigment](https://github.com/aica-wavelab/aica-assignments/blob/main/A1_introduction/assigment.pdf) tests your theoretical knowledge of the first block.
-It is mandatory for all students.

-{: .note-title }